Should You Invest in the Vanguard Information Technology ETF (VGT)?

 The Vanguard Information Technology ETF (VGT) was launched on 01/26/2004, and is a passively managed exchange traded fund designed to offer broad exposure to the Technology - Broad segment of the equity market.

 Retail and institutional investors increasingly turn to passively managed ETFs because they offer low costs, transparency, flexibility, and tax efficiency; these kind of funds are also excellent vehicles for long term investors.

-Sector ETFs also provide investors access to a broad group of companies in particular sectors that offer low risk and diversified exposure.
+Additionally, sector ETFs offer convenient ways to gain low risk and diversified exposure to a broad group of companies in particular sectors.
 Technology - Broad is one of the 16 broad Zacks sectors within the Zacks Industry classification.
 It is currently ranked 8, placing it in top 50%.

-The MSCI US Investable Market Information Technology 25/50 Index is made up of stocks of large, mid-size, and small U.S. companies within the information technology sector.
+The MSCI US Investable Market Information Technology 25/50 Index is designed to transition in and out of securities affected by pending updates to the information technology sector.

 Annual operating expenses for this ETF are 0.10%, making it one of the least expensive products in the space.

 It has a 12-month trailing dividend yield of 0.63%.

 Sector Exposure and Top Holdings

 Even though ETFs offer diversified exposure that minimizes single stock risk, investors should also look at the actual holdings inside the fund.
 Luckily, most ETFs are very transparent products that disclose their holdings on a daily basis.